AppiahBlessed/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 If the function fails, exit the program with status 98 Output format: see example gcc compilation code : gcc -Wall -pedantic -Werror -Wextra -std=gnu89 101-main.c 2-add_nodeint.c 101-print_listint_safe.c -o m

+13. Free (safe version)
+#advanced
+Write a function that frees a listint_t list.

+Prototype: size_t free_listint_safe(listint_t **h);
+This function can free lists with a loop
+You should go though the list only once
+Returns: the size of the list that was free’d
+The function sets the head to NULL gcc compilation code: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 102-main.c 2-add_nodeint.c 101-print_listint_safe.c 102-free_listint_safe.c -o n